 Today’s article is focused on anticipating trend reversals in forex.
-When could Forex traders expect a trend to end?
+When can Forex traders expect a trend to end?
 What signs are visible and looming on the horizon when the trend is losing steam?
-We will take a look into this through the framework of trends, reversal trading, and the impact of reversal signals.
+Find the answers to these questions and more in this article on forex trend reversals.
+We'll take a look into the framework of trends, reversal trading, and the impact of reversal signals.

-To refer back to this quote from Bill Williams: "Go with the flow, ride the tide, bend with the trend."
-The articles of the previous 2 Friday’s have both discussed trends and discuss the go with the flow and ride the tide part of the quote.
-First of all, it explained the importance of a trend and defining a trend, and then dived into tools and methods of trend definition.
+Bill Williams, the father of trends and indicators has a famous quote: "Go with the flow, ride the tide, bend with the trend."
+We've discussed the "go with the flow" and "ride the tide" parts of the quote in previous articles.
+These articles explained the importance of a trend and defining a trend, and also dived into tools and methods of trend definition.
 You can find more in our Best Average Range Forex article.

 And as a proof of evidence, we implement our specific trending strategy ourselves and made the following past trades: GNPZD +2.5, NZDJPY +2, GBPJPY, +0.3, EURJPY 0, AUDJPY 0, USDJPY -1, CADJPY -1 for +2.8 total this week.

 Other trade calls, which were not taken by WET account due to normal risk management parameters, were GBPUSD +2, GBPCHF +2, EURNZD +1.7, AUDJPY +2, NZDUSD +1.3, AUDNZD 0, NZDUSD 0, CADJPY 0 (excluding the 6 trade calls that all went for +2 during FOMC).
 Take a look here at our trading room for more details.

 Let's talk about trend reversal trading in forex.
 Every trend in the forex market will one day reverse and the trend will stop.
 But how will it stop and when?
 Will it make a small pullback or a big retracement?
 Will the currency pair make a reversal?
 These questions are difficult to answer.